markusthilo/FallbackImager/README.md

 # FallbackImager
 This is a modular utility for forensic work as a complement or fallback to the commercial and/or established tools.
 The modules write log files into given output directories, calculate hashes and/or lists of copied files etc. Multiple jobs can be generated and executed sequentially.

 In this testing state only Windows (10/11) is supported.

-This is work in progress.
+It is work in progress.

 ## Installation